Alternative fuels

 Any action that specifically mentions improving cycling is included here.

-Intelligent transport systems harness technology to improve the management and operation of transport services.
+This parameter refers to intelligent transport systems that harness technology to improve the management and operation of transport services.
 Relevant technologies include sensors, wireless communications, notification systems and other ICT solutions.

-This parameter identifies measures that discuss self-driving vehicles, artificial intelligence and any other mechanisms that support the automation of passenger and freight transport.
+This parameter identifies measures that promote self-driving vehicles, artificial intelligence and any other mechanisms that support the automation of passenger and freight transport.

 This parameter identifies any measures related to transport data (e.g. collection, analysis or application) as well as models designed to predict traffic flows or transport demand growth.

-This parameter includes general measures in the area of shared mobility.
+This parameter includes general measures in the area of shared mobility, such as bike sharing, car-sharing, shared scooters and so on.

 This category is for mitigation measures related to vehicle fuel policies, vehicle improvements or alternative fuels.